 - Bite on a lemon.

-- Breathe into a paper bag (note: you should never cover your head with the bag).
+- Breathe in and out of a paper bag, but never a plastic bag and never covering your head with the bag.

-- Sit down and hug your knees as close to your chest as you can for a short period of time.
+- Sit down and hug your knees as close to your chest as possible for a short time.